-You can also browse MBeans by connecting to your web application container, and browsing to the AM MBeans.
-By default, JMX monitoring for your container is likely to be accessible only locally, using the process ID.
+To browse MBeans, connect to your web application container, and go to the AM MBeans.
+By default, JMX monitoring for the container is likely to be accessible only locally, using the process ID.

-Also see Monitoring and Management Using JMX for instructions on how to connect remotely, how to use SSL, and so forth.
+Also refer to Monitoring and Management Using JMX for instructions on how to connect remotely, how to use SSL, and so on.

 JMX has a limitation in that some Operations and CTS tables cannot be properly serialized from AM to JMX.
 As a result, only a portion of AM’s monitoring information is available through JMX.

 ForgeRock recommends using Prometheus, Graphite, or Common REST monitoring.